-Why and when you need to open activity
+Why and when you need to open atividade

-You open activity when you are going to receive money for work or services that do not come from a normal employment contract.
-A client who asks you for an invoice, a freelance project, selling online, running training courses, renting out your camera — all of this requires you to be registered as a self-employed worker with the Autoridade Tributária (tax authority).
+You open atividade when you are going to receive money for work or services that do not come from a normal employment contract.
+A client who asks you for a fatura (invoice), a freelance project, selling online, running training courses, renting out your camera: all of this requires you to be registered as a self-employed worker with the Autoridade Tributária (tax authority).

-The practical rule I follow: if you are going to issue a document saying "I received X for this service", you need activity open to do it legally.
-The recibo verde (green receipt) only exists once you have opened activity.
+The practical rule I follow: if you are going to issue a document saying "I received X for this service", you need atividade open to do it legally.
+The recibo verde (green receipt) only exists once you have opened atividade.
 Without it, there is nowhere to issue one.

 There is a handy exception for very occasional work: the ato isolado (one-off act).
-If you invoice a single time (or rarely) and the amount is low, you can issue an ato isolado without opening activity.
-But the moment this becomes recurring, opening activity is the right path — and a cheap one.
+If you invoice a single time (or rarely) and the amount is low, you can issue an ato isolado without opening atividade.
+But the moment this becomes recurring, opening atividade is the right path, and a cheap one.

 Before you start: what you need to have